Carus' Sasanian campaign: Carus' accession

-In AD 282, dissatisfaction within the Roman army culminated in his praetorian prefect Carus rebelling against the emperor Probus.
+Over 280 and the following year, usurpations were attempted in Britain, Gaul, and Syria, but were successfully quelled.
+By autumn 281, Probus had returned to Rome where he celebrated a triumph before moving east to Panonnia.
+With his forces assembled near the Danube frontier, he employed his soldiers in agricultural and engineering projects which may have contributed to their growing discontentment.
+Increasing dissatisfaction within the Roman army culminated in Probus' praetorian prefect Carus rebelling against him.
 Probus' attempt to counter him failed, as the troops he sent against him defected to Carus' side.
-Between September and December of 282, Probus was killed by his own soldiers, and Carus was declared emperor by the end of the year.
-While Carus did not go to Rome for senatorial ratification, his son, Carinus, went in his stead.
+Between September and December 282, Probus was killed by his own soldiers in Sirmium, and Carus was declared emperor by the end of the year.
+While he did not go to Rome for senatorial ratification, his son, Carinus, went in his stead.
 From the accession of Carus onwards, the senate's role in imperial succession was permanently diminished.